 - The marketed drugs in the neuropathic pain space target sodium channels, voltage-gated calcium channels, and transient receptor potential vanilloid receptor 1.
 These drugs are administered via the oral route, except for Qutenza, which is available as a topical formulation.

-- High-impact upcoming events for drugs in the neuropathic pain space comprise topline Phase II trial results for AP-325 and Dysport.
+- High-impact upcoming events for drugs in the neuropathic pain space comprise topline Phase IIa trial results for AP-325 and topline Phase II trial results for Dysport.

-- There have been 28 licensing and asset acquisition deals involving neuropathic pain drugs during 2014–19, eight of which occurred in 2015.
-The exclusive licensing agreement in 2015 between Depomed and Janssen for the acquisition of the US rights to Nucynta for $1.05bn was the largest deal.
+- There have been 28 licensing and asset acquisition deals involving neuropathic pain drugs during 2015–20, eight of which occurred in 2015.
+The exclusive licensing agreement in 2015 between Depomed and Janssen for the acquisition of the US rights to Nucynta, for $1.05bn, was the largest deal during the period.